 We know that Google Shopping Ad benchmarks can be useful.
 They can give you a solid idea of what results that other brands are currently getting, and what’s considered average at the moment.
 That being said, we do want to acknowledge that there are limitations to Google Shopping Ad benchmarks, or even benchmarks of any kind.

 Google Shopping benchmarks and statistics are never going to be 100% perfect, because they’re only that: Benchmarks.
 They’re not guaranteed results.
 Results often vary heavily from industry to industry, along with factors like customer behavior, the existing market, and competition for the products you sell.
 This means that out-of-date benchmarks or even out-of-season benchmarks could become less-than-useful.

 That being said, they’re still helpful; they can give you a solid idea of what to expect and what ballpark you’ll likely be in.
 This gives you a good starting point, and you can adapt accordingly.

 And if you have any questions about your brand’s specific performance (compared to competitors or benchmarks or otherwise!), don’t be afraid to get in touch with us.
 We can do a free consult to give you an idea of if we think you could take measures to get more results at lower costs, and if so, how we could help you.

 All of the Google Shopping benchmarks and statistics show that the platform can be incredibly affordable, scalable, and offer plenty of incredible ROI.

 You’ll want to look at the CPCs and CPAs for your specific industry to gauge how much you should be bidding and how profitable it will be, but many of our clients see exceptional return on ad spend (ROAS) that allow them to scale their campaigns further.

 Getting ready to run some campaigns of your own, or looking to scale your Google Shopping campaigns?
-Get in touch with us and learn more about how we can help you through the holiday season and moving into 2022 so you can have your best year yet.
+Get in touch with us and learn more about how our solution-driven Google Ads services can help you.